-NOTES:
+NOTES

 - The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently. - 2.
-SLVWD Olympia 2 and Olympia 3 Wells periodically exceed the Secondary Maximum Contaminant Level (SMCL) for iron and manganese.
-SMCLs are set for aesthetic reasons and do not cause adverse health effects.
-Iron and manganese can cause discolored water and staining.
-To offset this effect, the SLVWD adds polyphosphate, which acts to keep iron and manganese in solution and help prevent problems associated with this mineral. - 3.
-The SLVWD was given a monitoring order by the State Water Resources Control Board, Division of Drinking water in September of 2020.
-This monitoring order directed the SLVWD to collect quarterly samples for PFOA and PFOS at Quail Hollow Well 5a, starting in the 4th quarter of 2020.
+SLVWD Olympia 2 well, Olympia 3 well and the Pastatiempo 7 well have exceed the Secondary Maximum Contaminant Level (SMCL) for iron and manganese.
+The SLVWD adds polyphosphate to the Olympia wells, which acts to keep iron and manganese in solution and help prevent problems associated with these minerals, such as colored water episodes and staining of laundry.
+Water produced from Olympia 2 and Olympia 3 wells accounted for approximately 23% of water production for the SLVWD system in 2022.
+The Pasatiempo 7 well accounted for approximately 4% of water production for the SLVWD system in 2022. - The SLVWD was given a monitoring order by the State Water Resources Control Board, Division of Drinking water in September of 2020.
+This monitoring order directed the SLVWD to collect quarterly samples for PFOA and PFOS at Quail Hollow well 5a, starting in the 4th quarter of 2020.
 Quail well 5a did have detections below the respective notification levels of PFOA and PFOS.
-Water produced from Quail well 5a accounted for 10.2% of water production for the SLVWD system in 2021.
+Water produced from Quail well 5a accounted for approximately 10% of water production for the SLVWD system in 2022.